Japan Summer Trip. Day 1: Osaka

 Good boy!

-We visited another one of east Asian country, Japan.
-This time we visited several cities in Kansai, Shikoku and Chugoku region.
-Our flight departed well at almost 12 midnight, and safely landed at the KIX airport on the early next day.
+We visited another one of the East Asian countries, Japan.
+This time we visited several cities in the Kansai, Shikoku, and Chugoku regions.
+Our flight departed well at almost midnight and safely landed at the KIX airport early the next day.

 It is just too early for hotel check-in, so we decided to have our first shopping at Rinku Premium Outlet.
-Just stone away from the airport, RPO is reachable either by train or shuttle bus provided at the airport.
-After settling down with the JR rail pass and the 'Osaka amazing pass', we took Kansai airport line to the Rinku Town station.
+The Rinku Premium Outlet (RPO) is conveniently located near the airport and can be accessed either by train or the shuttle bus provided at the airport.
+After settling down with the JR rail pass and the 'Osaka amazing pass,' we took the Kansai airport line to Rinku Town station.

 It was really convenient having Ta-Q-bin service to deliver your luggage to the hotel

-Well, RPO barely a shopping outlet for big brands, good thing is that it is suitable for last minute shopping where we had to buy new luggage (not because of intense shopping :-)) since our Langkawi's luggage (grey colour) has ended its 4 years service.
+Well, RPO is barely a shopping outlet for big brands.
+The good thing is that it is suitable for last-minute shopping, where we had to buy new luggage (not because of intense shopping :-)) since our Langkawi luggage (grey color) has ended its 4-year service.

-They looked lethargic after more that 6 hour flight, aren't they?
+They looked lethargic after more than a 6-hour flight, didn't they?

 Ahhhh... smiley faces can't wait for shopping